OpenSiPM/sipm-bias-control/README.md

 The easiest way to assemble these boards is using solder paste and a reflow oven.
 The inexpensive T-962 clones on Amazon or even a hotplate will work fine for simple boards such as this.
 Alternatively, they can also be manually soldered.
 The design uses a mix of 0402 and larger parts, which can be challenging to solder with the wrong tools.
 A ~0.6-1.2mm diameter chissel type soldering tip, high quality no clean flux such as amtech nc-559-v2-tf, 40/60 lead solder, and good tweezer such as Hakko CHP 5-SA or equivilent are strongly recommended if reflow is not used.
 These are inexpensive and readily available on Amazon.

 If you're going to make lots of boards, paying for assembly of the passive and common components and then adding the detectors yourself might be worthwhile.
+The BOM for the bias generator has been selected such that nearly all components are available at JLCPCB.